Leeds United's new predicted finish after Everton defeat, huge boosts for rivals and league change

 As part of a terrible day of results for Leeds, bottom club Southampton also bagged a 1-0 success at Chelsea which left the Saints just one point behind Leeds ahead of next Saturday’s showdown between the two clubs at Elland Road.

-In another big league change, Saturday’s results also left West Ham United in the drop zone and third bottom ahead of Sunday afternoon’s clash at Tottenham Hotspur.
-The Hammers kicked off against Spurs just one point above Leeds who are now two points adrift of safety having taken a very grim haul of just five points from their last ten games, five of which have ended in defeat and none of which have produced a victory.
+In another big league change, Saturday’s results also left West Ham United in the drop zone and third bottom ahead of Sunday afternoon’s clash at Tottenham Hotspur which ended in a 2-0 defeat for the struggling Irons.
+The Hammers are just one point above Leeds who are now two points adrift of safety having taken a very grim haul of just five points from their last ten games, five of which have ended in defeat and none of which have produced a victory.

 This weekend’s results led to a huge shake up in the betting markets for relegation and this is where Leeds are now predicted to finish based on the latest odds for the drop and the title to determine the top sides.
 Despite this season’s troubles, Leeds have never yet been predicted to finish in the bottom three.